radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 This mechanism is not applicable for RADIUS/UDP, as  {{RFC5176}} and {{RFC8559}} are sufficient for CoA for the cases where the client and server can communicate directly.

 When the client and server cannot communicate directly, such as when a they are separated by a firewall or NAT, the nature of UDP makes it impossible to support reverse CoA.
-Since UDP is connectionless, the server has no way of knowing whether or not the client is still receiving packets on a port.
+Since UDP is connection-less, the server has no way of knowing whether or not the client is still receiving packets on a port.
 A client may open a port, send a request, and then immediately close the port after receiving a response.
 Alternatively, there could be a NAT between the client and server.
 The NAT could time out its UDP state tracking, again with no indication to the server.
 Therefore, any attempt by a server to use a reverse path for UDP is unlikely to work reliably.

 RADIUS/DTLS has similar issues to RADIUS/UDP with respect to NATs.
 However, there is an underlying TLS session associated with a particular client to server connection.
 So long as the TLS connection is functional, it can be used to send reverse CoA packets.
 Where the TLS connection is not functional, no traffic will pass in either direction.